Juan Bautista Bustos: Reelection

-Defeat and Death
+Defeat and death

 Bustos's prestige and successful administration made him a natural leader or caudillo of the provinces; consequently, he became one of the main targets of the Unitarian reaction following Dorrego's assassination.
 In particular, his former comrade and fellow Córdoban but fervent Unitarian, José María Paz—the most skilled Unitarian military commander—marched on Córdoba, where he had "old debts" to reclaim.
-Among these was not only his expulsion from the province eight years earlier, but also the scarce participation of Bustos in the ill-fated campaign on the Alto Perú and the Argentine-Brazilian War.
+Among these was not only his expulsion from the province eight years earlier, but also the scarce participation of Bustos in the ill-fated campaign on the Upper Peru and the Cisplatine War.

 Unable to resist Paz's advance on the city of Córdoba, Bustos retreated to San Roque (now covered by the waters of San Roque Lake).
 He negotiated a truce with Paz, granting him leadership of the province and agreeing to elections in which neither candidate could participate.
 Meanwhile, he sought to buy time until the arrival of Quiroga, who was then marching from La Rioja to his aid.
-However, Paz attacked Bustos unexpectedly on April 22, 1829 in the Battle of San Roque, resulting in Bustos's total defeat.
+However, Paz attacked Bustos unexpectedly on April 22, 1829, in the Battle of San Roque, resulting in Bustos's total defeat.

 Bustos escaped to La Rioja, seeking Quiroga's help.
 Quiroga mustered a force of troops from his own province and Córdobese militias to confront Paz, under the command of Bustos.
 They fought Paz's forces at La Tablada on June 22, 1829.
 Paz's forces, though outnumbered, defeated Bustos.
 During his retreat, he was ambushed by a patrol off the coast of the Primero River.
 To evade capture, Bustos rode his horse into the water.
 He sustained thoracic trauma, but survived and found refuge among the gauchos in the area.
 After a few days, he reached the city of Santa Fe, where he was welcomed by Estanislao López.
 But his health had severely deteriorated, and he died on September 18, 1830.